AGProjects/sylkrtc.js/API.md

 Getter property returning the current registration state.

+#### Account.messages *WIP*

+Getter property returning the messages.

 #### Account.setDeviceToken(token, platform, device, silent, app)

 Set the current device token for this account.
 The device token is an opaque string usually provided by the Firebase SDK which SylkServer will inject with the other parameters as parameters into to contact header when a SIP account is registered.
 The parameter `silent` must be a boolean and all other parameters should be strings.

+#### Account.sendMessage(uri, message, contentType) *WIP*

+Send a (SIP) message to uri.
+The message will be send with IMDN enabled. `message` should contain a string, `type` should contain the message content type like
+'text/plain', 'text/html', 'image/png'.
+The function returns an instance of `Message`.

+### Account.sendDispositionNotification(uri, id, timestamp, state) *WIP*

+Send a disposition notification to uri. `id` should contain the original message id, `timestamp` should contain the original timestamp, `state` should contain the IMDN state you want to send. `delivered` will be sent automatically if the received messages requested `positive-delivery` disposition.

 ### Call